se4ma-uniandes/book/chapter5/Design-Systems.md

 _(Taken from Airbnb Figma Community UI Kit by [Isabella Scheier](https://www.figma.com/community/file/1206705782258966386))_

-In this way, if the company has several software products, such as web pages, marketplaces, mobile apps, and/or why not? ...
+In this way, if the company has several software products, such as web pages, marketplaces, mobile apps (smart phone and smart watch), and/or why not? ...
 XR apps (like in the case of Apple with Apple Vision Pro), etc. All these products will be designed with the same "shared language" and guidelines, and the new designers and developers won't have to reinvent the design, but they will also use the Design System to maintain the identity, consistency, and user experience.

 Many Design Systems are open and allow designers to use them as a reference.
 This implies that they can also use the software components and modify colors and some properties to adjust them to their product and brand.
 For example, IBM Carbon is Open Source and has an open community, both in design and implementation of the components.
 In this way, we can find Figma resources of each Design System (also called UI Kits) to use as a reference: